What is this Madness?

 Or that one that predates World War One.
 Actually, loads of Detroit bars are older than your grandparents, and we’re visiting as many as we can in the limited time we have.
 Some of them are snazzy; one or two may be a little dive-y–but in the best way possible.
 We like to keep the stops a secret because we don’t wanna ruin the surprise, but we promise you’ll have a great time.
 Matter of fact, we guarantee it.

-This tour runs most Friday and Saturday evenings.
-The tour is approximately four hours long.
-Book your tickets using the fancy calendar widget near the top of the page.
+This tour runs some Saturdays now.
+The tour is approximately three hours long.
+Book your tickets using the fancy “book now” button near the top of the page.

-We’ll gladly refund your tickets in full seven days prior to the day of the event.
+We’ll gladly refund your tickets in full 14 days prior to the day of the event.
 After that, there’s no refunds.
 Sorry to be so mean about it.

 Frequently Asked Questions:

 What happens if I miss the bus?
 Will the bus wait for me if I’m late?

 If you miss your pickup in Detroit, you can hustle and make the pickup in Ferndale.
 We can’t hold the bus for you if you’re late, though.
 Sorry to be so mean about that.
 There’s a schedule to keep and we want everyone to have a good time.